Simon Nesbitt KC

 • Co-arbitrator in a SIAC arbitration seated in Singapore of consolidated claims arising under three contracts for the sale and purchase of commodities between an English company and a Singaporean company.

-• An ICC-rules arbitration, administered by SIAC in Singapore, between power company Alstom against PRC company Insigma Technology, resulting in a US$27 million award for misuse of a pollution control technology used in the construction of coal-fired power plants.
+• An ICC-rules arbitration, administered by SIAC in Singapore, between power company Alstom against PRC company Insigma Technology, resulting in a USD$27 million award for misuse of a pollution control technology used in the construction of coal-fired power plants.

-• An ad hoc arbitration between the Nigerian subsidiaries of US and Norwegian international oil companies and a state oil company, in a US$2 billion claim for damages for breach of the terms of an off-shore production sharing contract.
+• An ad hoc arbitration between the Nigerian subsidiaries of US and Norwegian international oil companies and a state oil company, in a USD$1 billion claim for damages for breach of the terms of an off-shore production sharing contract.

 • An ICC arbitration in Geneva between a Hungarian oil and gas company and an Austrian oil and gas company, involving claims by the purchaser for breach of tax warranties under an agreement for the purchase of shares in an aviation fuel business.